Annie Fendrich

 • Advising a prisoner on her rights in relation to receiving visits from her children

-• Assisting and advising prisoners in relation to the prison complaints procedure
+• Assisting and advising prisoners on to the prison complaints procedure

 • Advising prisoners at outreach clinics at HMP Thameside